 It’s nearly impossible for a construction program to make ALL documents digital.
 There’ll always be the need for some hard copies of drawings and submittals.
 Even still, there’s a much more efficient way for these to make the loop from contractor to architect to engineer and so forth.

-Unless you’re using a blueprint software, unnecessary drawing sets are going to get printed and shipped.
+Unless you’re using a blueprint software, unnecessary drawing sets are going to require printing and shipping.
 With continuous markups throughout the review cycle (contractor to architect, architect to engineer, etc.), your team is likely wasting four drawing sets on average per project.

 So, in a single $8 million construction project, you can eliminate the use of 22,649 sheets of paper or 274 pounds of paper (that’s 528 kilos of Carbon!) and save more than $32,900 in submittals alone by moving to a digital process.1

 The cost savings from using a digital bidding platform are substantial.
 The average construction program sends out about 15 bid sets per project.
-Based on the pricing above, you’d be saving $7,500 by allowing your vendors to access digital bid sets from a central online portal.
+According to the pricing above, you’d be saving $7,500 by allowing your vendors to access digital bid sets from a central online portal.
 Remember, that’s PER PROJECT.
 At 20 projects a year, you’re saving $150,000 annually.

 So, you can see how a digital bid management process will save money, but it will also save you time.

-Instead of taking 2-3 days to update, print, and send technical documents, the whole manual process is eliminated.
+Instead of taking 2-3 days to update, print, and send technical documents, Software eliminates the whole manual process.
 Your project team simply creates bid solicitation requests and publishes information to the virtual plan room.
 Contractors then register to view bids through a separate registration process—and your team will appreciate not having to answer the same repetitive questions again and again from each vendor.

 With the savings from printing and shipping costs alone, you can expect to save close to $10,000 per project from your operating costs.
 Even if your program runs just 10 projects a year, you’re looking at nearly a $100,000 savings.